Excel SUMIF Not Working (9 Possible Cases with Solutions)

 Excel SUMIF Function Not Working: 9 Reasons with Solutions

-We are using the following dataset for showing you 9 reasons with solutions when the SUMIF function is not working in Excel.
-Here, we have some employee information from an organization.
-Their name, salary, respective department, and joining date can be found in this dataset.
+We are using the following dataset to demonstrate the most common solutions.
+We have some employee information from an organization, including the name, salary, respective department, and joining date.

 Dataset for showing reasons and solutions when the SUMIF function is not working

-• So, we put the following formula in cell C19:
+• We put the following formula in cell C19:

 =SUMIF(E5:E16,1-Mar-23,C5:C16)